RasmusRendal/chemilang/MANUAL.md

 b + z -> c + z;
 ```
 This allows all sorts of interesting methods of fuzzy logic.
-It can also be combined with oscillator in the chemlib to produce sequential reaction networks, for instance.
+It can also be combined with the oscillator in the chemlib to produce sequential reaction networks, for instance.